PovertyAction/data_pipeline/README.md

 ## Setting up your pipeline

 Check out `projects_pipelines` directory for examples.
-In particular, `template_pipeline\template_pipeline.sh` has all possibilities inclueded.
+In particular, `template_pipeline\template_pipeline.sh` has all possibilities included.

 ### Inputs needed to run your pipeline